stafwag/blog/source/_posts/2018-05-11-32-bits-matters.markdown

 It was running <a href="https://www.pfsense.org">pfsense</a> and was quite happy about it.
 Pfsense dropped support for 32 bits in their <a href="https://doc.pfsense.org/index.php/Does_pfSense_support_64_bit_systems">pfsense 2.4 release</a>.

-This would left me with a unsupported firewall which was one of the reasons why to use pfsense instead of close source commercial router.
+This would left me with a unsupported firewall which was one of the reasons to use pfsense instead of a closed source commercial router.

 I could have moved to a new firewall like the <a href="https://pcengines.ch/apu.htm">pcengines apu</a> but there is no reason to replace hardware that works fine.